goirijo/thermoplotting/README.rst

 thermoplotting is my solution to the constant need for plotting thermodynamic data in graduate school.
-It's meant primarily to interface with casm, but relies on .thdat files for input, which are expected to have a certain structure.
+It's meant primarily to interface with casm, but contains a few modules that could be used with raw data, such as plotting ECI values or energy-composition plots with convex hulls.

-Expected format of .thin files:

-Ternary module:
-Three columns of values: composition0 composition1 and energy
+In addition to plotting data, new features are added as I need them, such as manipulating basis functions, plotting primitive cells in reciprocal space, or integrating Monte Carlo data to get Grand Canonical free energies.